HugoFara/pylinkage/README.md

 ## Usage

 As of today, the code is segmented in three parts:
-* [geometry.py](https://github.com/HugoFara/pylinkage/blob/main/pylinkage/geometry.py) that module handles geometric primitives, such as circle intersections, distance claculation.
-It works in Euclidian space only.
-Aside from ``dist`` and ``sqr_dist`` functions, you might not use it directly.
 * [linkage.py](https://github.com/HugoFara/pylinkage/blob/main/pylinkage/linkage.py) this module describes joints and linkages
   * Due to the geometric approach, joints (instances of ``Joint`` object) are defined without links.
   * The ``Linkage`` class that will make your code shorter.